School Reopening Information

 Ken-Ton UFSD School Reopening Task Force:

-The Ken-Ton UFSD School Re-Opening Task Force convened in early July to establish the structures necessary to complete the work of planning for the 2020-21 school year.
-This group is composed of district administrators and school building principals with several different sub-committees and school-based teams are focusing on individual areas of district operations, building-level planning, and community engagement.
-School districts have been asked to submit reopening plans to the state and post them online by July 31.
-Districts must prepare for three potential scenarios:
+The Ken-Ton UFSD School Re-Opening Task Force first convened in early July to establish the structures necessary to complete the work of planning for the 2020-21 school year.
+This group is composed of district administrators and leaders, school building principals, and parents, with several different sub-committees and school-based teams focusing on individual areas of district operations, building-level planning, and community engagement.
+School districts were asked to submit reopening plans to the state and post them online by July 31.
+Districts were required to prepare for three potential scenarios:

 - A return to school in September with full face-to-face attendance and precautions to ensure the health and safety of our students and staff